 2. 60% Each student will write an essay on a selected crop that will include: origin and history of domestication, spread and diversification, use(s), insect pests and current management, and alternative sustainable management practices (see guidelines on Moodle for more details).
-If the student fails, I will give an oral exam at a specified date.
+If the student fails, I will give an oral exam at a specified date (to be validated at next exams session.